OmarMiniesy/Notes/Security/Network Security/Footprinting and Scanning.md

 > `nmap` scans by default the most famous ports
 > To specify ports, use the `-p` flag.

+> To use the default scripts to get more information: `-sC`.

 > There is the `TCP Connect, TCP SYN, Version Detection Scans`

 #### 1. TCP CONNECT SCAN `-sT`